M-Dutra/mylibrary/README.md

 # README

-This project is a simple library application that allows the user to add and remove books from his personal library.
-Each user must create an account, and by logging in, he has access to his own library.
+This is a basic library application that enables users to manage their personal book collections.
+Each user needs to create an account, and upon logging in, they gain access to their own library.

-The user can classify books by different categories: title, author, year of publication, and opinion about the book (star system), as well as having the option of uploading an image of the cover.
+Users can categorize books based on title, author, year of publication, and personal rating using a star system.
+Additionally, they have the option to upload cover images for the books.

  - Ruby version - `3.1.2`